-During all in-water construction activity, the conditions and guidelines of the Sea Turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006) would be implemented and adhered to.
-Among the significant aspects of these provisions is the requirement to stop operation of any equipment if sea turtles or smalltooth sawfish come within 50 feet of the equipment until the time when animals leave the project area of their own volition.
+During all in-water construction activity for the staging dock, the conditions and guidelines of the Sea Turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006) would be implemented and adhered to.
+Among the significant aspects of these provisions is the requirement to stop operation of any equipment if sea turtles or Smalltooth sawfish come within 50 feet of the equipment until the time when animals leave the project area of their own volition.